arkrajkundu/abyd-backend-jwt/README.md

    node app.js
    ```

-   This will start the backend server, and the application will be accessible at `http://localhost:5000` (or any other port specified in your configuration).
+   This will start the backend server on PORT 8000, and the application will be accessible at `http://localhost:5000` (or any other port specified in your configuration).